AdobeDocs/developers-animatesdk-docs/Document_object/documen4.md

 ```
 The following example adds the first item from the library to the first document at the specified location for the selected symbol, bitmap, or video:
 var item = fl.documents\[0\].library.items\[0\]; fl.documents\[0\].addItem({x:0,y:0}, item);
-The following example adds the symbol myMovieClip from the current document’s library to the current document:
+The following example adds the symbol myMovieClip from the current documentâ€™s library to the current document:
 var itemIndex = fl.getDocumentDOM().library.findItemIndex("myMovieClip"); var theItem = fl.getDocumentDOM().library.items\[itemIndex\]; fl.getDocumentDOM().addItem({x:0,y:0}, theItem);
 The following example adds the symbol myMovieClip from the second document in the documents array to the third document in the documents array:
 var itemIndex = fl.documents\[1\].library.findItemIndex("myMovieClip"); var theItem = fl.documents\[1\].library.items\[itemIndex\]; fl.documents\[2\].addItem({x:0,y:0}, theItem);